jomrr/ansible-collection-general/README.md

-# Ansible collection: jam82.general
+# Ansible collection: jomrr.general

-Documentation for the collection jam82.general.
+Documentation for the collection jomrr.general.

 ## Modules

-### jam82.general.gen_mac_from_name
+### jomrr.general.gen_mac_from_name

 Used with roles kickstart and virtinstall to generate reproducable MACs for VMs.